 Older models are dropped to enhance the safety of skiers, and to encourage skiers not to use aged bindings for longer than their reasonably useful life.
 In summary, skiers are best served when they are encouraged to stop using bindings that are deemed beyond their usable life by Armada USA, or bindings which show excessive wear.

 HOW TO READ THE LIST

-XXXXX > New models

-XXXXX > Current season model including new models

-XXXXX > Final season model
+XXXXX > New models XXXXX > Current season model including new models XXXXX > Less than 10 years old model

 RETAIL AND RENTAL